 - campaigning on local issues, for example planning applications, schooling or traffic hazards

-- organising social, leisure or educational activities for their estates or areas
+- organising social, leisure or educational activities for their estate or area

-If you would like to talk to us about joining your local Residents' Association, or setting one up if you do not already have one, please contact us.
+If you would like to talk to us about joining or setting up a local Resident Association, please contact our customer service centre.